End-to-End Efficient RL for Linear Bellman Complete MDPs with Deterministic Transitions: Preliminaries

 \begin{assumption}[Boundedness and linearity] We assume the feature maps $\phi_{1:H}$ are known and\arxiv{ that}: \begin{enumerate}[leftmargin=*,itemsep=0.5pt] \item \emph{Boundedness:} For all $h \in [H]$ and $(x,a) \in \cX \times \cA$, $\|\phi_h(x,a)\|_2 \le 1$. \item \emph{Reward linearity:} For all $h \in [H]$, $\E[\bm{r}_h\mid \x_h=x,\a_h=a] = \langle w^\star_h, \phi_h(x,a) \rangle$ for some unknown $w^\star_h \in \reals^d$ with $\|w^\star_h\|\leq \sqrt{d}$. \end{enumerate} \end{assumption}

 \paragraph{Boundedness assumptions.} Several related definitions of linear Bellman completeness have been considered in the literature, some of which impose additional $\ell_2$-norm constraints that can be overly restrictive.
 We briefly discuss two such assumptions and explain why they are problematic: \begin{enumerate}[leftmargin=*,itemsep=0.5pt] \item \emph{Bounded $Q$-function parameters.} Some works \citep{golowich2024linear,zanette2020learning,zanette2020provably} assume that the parameter vector $\theta$ of any $Q$-function satisfies $\|\theta\|_2 \le R$ for some polynomial $R$ in $d$.
-This additional assumption weakens the generality of linear Bellman completeness: as shown in \citep[Section 3.1]{wu2024computationally}, it excludes linear MDPs as a special case. \item \emph{Non-expansiveness of Bellman backup.} \citet{song2022hybrid} assume that Bellman backups do not increase the $\ell_2$-norm of parameters. \colt{This fails even in simple tabular MDPs \citep{wu2024computationally}.}\arxiv{This is even more restrictive and fails in simple tabular MDPs \citep{wu2024computationally}.} \end{enumerate} In contrast, \cref{item:reward_linearity} of \cref{ass:features} only assumes bounded parameters $\|w^\star_h\| \le \sqrt{d}$ for the \emph{instantaneous reward} functions.
-This is a standard assumption in the linear MDP literature \citep{jin2020provably} and does not constrain the $Q$-function parameters.\footnote{Importantly, even with bounded reward parameters and Bellman completeness, the $Q$-function parameters can still grow unboundedly---but this does not pose a problem for our approach, which circumvents the need to bound $Q$-function parameters (see \cref{sec:ocp,sec:main_guarantee}).}
+As shown in \citep[Section 3.1]{wu2024computationally}, this additional assumption is restrictive and weakens the generality of linear Bellman completeness. \item \emph{Non-expansiveness of Bellman backup.} \citet{song2022hybrid} assume that Bellman backups do not increase the $\ell_2$-norm of parameters. \neurips{This fails even in simple tabular MDPs \citep{wu2024computationally}.}\arxiv{This is even more restrictive and fails in simple tabular MDPs \citep{wu2024computationally}.} \end{enumerate} In contrast, \cref{item:reward_linearity} of \cref{ass:features} only assumes bounded parameters $\|w^\star_h\| \le \sqrt{d}$ for the \emph{instantaneous reward} functions.
+This is a standard assumption in the linear MDP literature \citep{jin2020provably} and does not constrain the $Q$-function parameters.\footnote{Importantly, even with bounded reward parameters and Bellman completeness, the $Q$-function parameters can still grow unboundedly---but this does not pose a problem for our approach, which circumvents the need to bound $Q$-function parameters (see \cref{sec:main_guarantee}).}

 \paragraph{Action argmax oracle.} Throughout, we assume that ties in $\argmax_{a\in \cA}$ operations are broken in an arbitrary but fixed manner.
 For large or infinite action spaces, we assume access to an oracle that returns this argmax, i.e., computes $\argmax_{a\in \cA} \phi_h(x,a)^\top \theta$ for any given state $x$ and vector $\theta$.